DebarjunPal/DebarjunPal/README.md

 plant leaves and receive a predicted disease from the model.</p>

 <h3 align="left">Interests: </h3>
-<p align="left">My subjects of interest are in the subjects: Database Management System, Computer Organization and Architecture, Data Structures and Algorithms,
+<p align="left">My subjects of interest are: Database Management System, Computer Organization and Architecture, Data Structures and Algorithms,
 Operating System.</p>

 <h3 align="left">Languages and Tools:</h3>